moribusV/rustCourse/hwork15/README.md

 # Application Description:
 Client-server application allows multiple clients to connect to the server.
 An arbitrary client sends a request to the server, and the server broadcasts corresponding data to all connected participants.

+Added registration and authentication for clients.
+SQLite database is used.
+Client's text messages are saved there bind to client's username.
+During Registration username and hashed password are saved in the database, so that further authentication is possible.

 # Usage

+### Create db.sqlite
+In ./src do: touch db.sqlite

+As soon as .text command was executed, it's possible too view saved messages in the database.

+Do: sqlite3 db.sqlite in command line in ./src.

+From sqlite3 command line send queries:
+SELECT * FROM messages;
+SELECT * FROM users;

 ### Running the Server
 cargo run --bin server -- --address <ADDRESS:PORT>